mbrit/sqlite-metrostyle/README.md

 Marketplace validation
 ===
 As mentioned above, we validate the DLL and the sqlite-net library ourselves before we commit into this repo.
-Here are the runs that we have done:
+Here are the runs that we have done.
+Validation reports are stored in the `~/ValidationReports` folder.
+Git tags are created for each committed run.

 * sqlite3.dll, v3.7.12, 2012-05-20 - Consumer Preview, PASS with Launch and Suspend warnings (see notes)